ios-user01/FastCoreData/README.md

 Steps to create a integer transformer:

-1 - In CoreData model add the following fields to the user info of a property of type integer:
+1 - In CoreData model add the following fields to the user info of a property type integer:

  ```sh
 Key: JsonTransformerName (Always the same)